jundalisay/sp/content/en/research/schopenhauer/world/chapter-06.md

+In this Book 1, I consider everything as idea, as object for the subject.

+Our own body is:
+- the starting-point for our perception of the world.
+- also an idea

+The consciousness of every one is opposed to:
+- these objects as mere ideas
+- our own bodies

+ for the thing in itself is known to each of us immediately in so far as it appears as our own body; but in so far as it objectifies itself in the other objects of perception, it is known only indirectly.
+But

+this abstraction, this
+one-sided treatment, this forcible separation of what is essentially and necessarily united, is only adopted to meet the demands of our argument;

+Therefore the disinclination to it must, in the meantime, be suppressed and silenced by the expectation that the subsequent treatment will correct the one-sidedness of the present one, and complete our knowledge of the nature of the world.

+Just for discussion, I make the body as our immediate object.

+ [024]
+that is to say, that idea which forms the starting-point of the subject's knowledge; because the body, with its immediately known changes, precedes the application of the law of causality, and thus supplies it with its first data.

+The whole nature of matter consists in its causal action.

+But cause and effect exist only for the [mind] understanding which is merely their subjective correlative.

+The understanding, however, could never come into operation if there were not something else from which it starts.
+This is simple sensation—the immediate consciousness of the changes of the body, by virtue of which it is immediate object.
+Thus the possibility of knowing the world of perception depends upon two conditions; the first, objectively expressed, is the power of material things to act upon each other, to produce changes in each other, without which common quality of all bodies no perception would be possible, even by means of the sensibility of the animal body.
+And if we wish to express this condition subjectively we say: The understanding first makes perception possible; for the law of causality, the possibility of effect and cause, springs only from the understanding, and is valid only for it, and therefore the world of perception exists only through and for it.
+The second condition is the sensibility of animal bodies, or the quality of being immediate objects of

 Here I consider everything merely as idea, as object for the subject.

 Our own body is the starting-point for each of us in our perception